toseef-ahmd/weather-app/README.md

 ## Introduction

-Welcome to Weather Dashboard, a comprehensive weather application built with modern technologies like React, Vite, and TypeScript.
-Immerse yourself in a sleek and intuitive interface that delivers real-time weather updates, weekly forecasts, and hourly temperature trends.
+Welcome to Weather Dashboard, a demo weather application built with technologies like React, Vite, and TypeScript and Tailwind.
+The App fetches data from open-meteo and delivers real-time weather updates, weekly forecasts, and hourly temperature trends.

+Visit live website on [https://weather-69cwsj03t-comsian106.vercel.app/](https://weather-69cwsj03t-comsian106.vercel.app/)
 ## Prerequisites

 Before diving into Weather Dashboard, ensure you have the following prerequisites: